 Even the smallest actions add up to a massive difference.
 So whoever you are – supporter, campaigner, nurse, researcher – together we can do more.
 Together, we can create a world where everyone with pancreatic cancer lives long and lives well.

 There are so many ways for you to get involved.
-Whether it’s something social or sporty, in the office or bringing together your friends and family, or even taking part in a skydive, we’re here to support you with putting your plans into action.
+Whether it’s something social or sporty, in the office or bringing together your friends and family, we’re here to support you with putting your plans into action.

-Put a spotlight on the disease by lighting up your home or a landmark purple on World Pancreatic Cancer Day – Thursday 20th November.
+Put a spotlight on the disease by lighting up your home or a landmark purple on World Pancreatic Cancer Day – held this year on Thursday 19th November.

 Whether you or someone close to you has been personally affected, taking part in Purple Lights for pancreatic cancer is a touching way to pay tribute to them as well as raising much needed awareness of the disease.